Skip to main content

 Visiting EU Students

-While EU students can avail of the public health service all students are advised that it is highly desirable to have cover for private medical care.
+While European students can avail of the public health service in Ireland, all students are advised that it is desirable to have cover for private medical care.
 Such cover would ensure that a student has choice of doctor, choice of hospital and choice of hospital accommodation in the event of illness.

 Options for Private Health Insurance